-No. But you do need to be able to understand operational and safety instructions given in English.
+No, Colorado does not require a boating or Captain's license.
+But you do need to be able to understand operational and safety instructions given in English.

 Yes.
 We're happy to take your reservation.